 Vietnamese chicken noodle soup with ramen noodles, ginger, bok choy, and fresh sprouts.
-It’s such a delicious twist on the traditional soup.
+It’s such a delicious and easy twist on the traditional pho soup.

 - 1 lb. chicken tenders, cut into thin strips